 The term ‘vegan leather’ is used when describing materials that mimic the attributes of animal-based leather.
 But do not contain any components derived from animals.

-The words “derived from” is important here as it prohibits manufacturers from including any and all animal material within their products.
+The words “derived from” is important here as it prohibits manufacturers from including any animal material within their products.

 This is a crucial element of wording for vegan leather as there are many types of glue, dyes, and solvents that contain animal derivatives.
 And it is the exclusion of these animal-based derivatives that distinguish vegan leather from other fake leathers.

-However, buyer beware as when it comes to fake leather, no manufacturer is legally obliged to disclose all the components within their products.
+However, buyers beware as when it comes to fake leather, no manufacturer is legally obliged to disclose all the components within their products.

 Nor are they bound to a single set of operating rules or guidelines.
 Therefore, fake or ‘faux’ leather can be processed from a wide variety of materials, and these materials can include animal derivatives.